geospace-code/georinex/README.md

 # GeoRinex

-RINEX 3 and RINEX 2 reader in Python -- reads NAV and OBS GPS RINEX data into [xarray.Dataset](http://xarray.pydata.org/en/stable/api.html#dataset) for easy use in analysis and plotting.
+RINEX 3 and RINEX 2 reader and batch conversion to NetCDF4 / HDF5 in Python.
+Batch converts NAV and OBS GPS RINEX data into [xarray.Dataset](http://xarray.pydata.org/en/stable/api.html#dataset) for easy use in analysis and plotting.
 This gives remarkable speed vs. legacy iterative methods, and allows for HPC / out-of-core operations on massive amounts of GNSS data.
 GeoRinex works in Python &ge; 3.6.

-Pure compiled language RINEX processors such as within Fortran NAPEOS give perhaps 500x faster performance than this Python program.
+Pure compiled language RINEX processors such as within Fortran NAPEOS give perhaps 2x faster performance than this Python program--that's pretty good for a scripted language like Python!
 However, the initial goal of this Python program was to be for one-time offline conversion of ASCII (and compressed ASCII) RINEX to HDF5/NetCDF4, where ease of cross-platform install and correctness are primary goals.

 ![RINEX plot](tests/example_plot.png)